gp8-stopwatch/receiver-firmware/TESTS.md

 # Trigger features test
 * F1.
 Blind time.
 Use signal gen, and decrease pulse period until the stopwatch catches every second one (meaning that the period is too short, and everything works).
 * F2.
 Noise detection.
+If one (of no mater how many) RX detects noise, there should be "nobeam" displayed on the screen.
 * F3.
 No beam detection.
+If one (of no mater how many) RX detects no signal, there should be "nobeam" displayed on the screen.
 * F4.
 Minimum trigger length duration.
 Same as 1, but this time the pulse length gets adjusted.
-* F5.
-DutyTresholdPercent.
-How to test this?
-Some manual test in noisy environment.

 # Battery test cases
 * a